-The U. S. Environmental Protection Agency's (EPA's) Toxics Release Inventory (TRI) program requires electric utilities to estimate and report annual emissions of 682 chemicals and chemical categories.
-Sulfuric acid $(H_2SO_4)$ is one of the chemicals included in the TRI reporting requirement, when it is present in an aerosol form.
-The EPA defines sulfuric acid aerosols as "includ[ing] mists, vapors, gas, fog, and other airborne forms of any particle size."
-Sulfuric acid aerosol is formed during combustion of fossil fuels when sulfur trioxide (SO3) in hot combustion gases combines with water to form sulfuric acid, and then cools and condenses to form small droplets of the acid.
+The U. S. Environmental Protection Agency's (EPA's) Toxics Release Inventory (TRI) program requires owners of some coal-, oil-, and natural gas-fired power plants to estimate and report annual emissions of 682 chemicals and chemical categories.
+Sulfuric acid (H_2SO_4) is one of the chemicals included in the TRI reporting requirement, when it is present in an aerosol form.
+The objective of this report is to provide a method for predicting the sulfuric acid manufactured during fuel combustion, removed by air pollution control equipment or flue gas treatment, and released to the environment in stack gases.